‘Ethics, Trust, Transparency’ examined at Nov. 2 conference at SMU

 The panel discussion will be moderated by Mark Vamos, the William J. O’Neil Chair of Business Journalism and Journalist-in-Residence at SMU’s Meadows School of the Arts.
 Vamos, former editor-in-chief of the national business magazine Fast Company and former senior editor at both Newsweek and BusinessWeek, will join Allan Sloan, senior editor-at-large with Fortune, and Terry Smith, president and CEO of Federal Home Loan Bank of Dallas.

 Sloan was recently interviewed by KERA public radio's "Think" about the state of the economy.
-Listen to the interview.
+Listen to or download the interview.

 “Responsible Business Leadership,” 9:55 a.m.